Binning is sinning: morphological light-curve distortions due to finite integration time: Introduction

 \section{Introduction}

 Transiting extrasolar planets have become a powerful tool since the first discovery by \citet{cha00} and \citet{hen00}.
 The detection of a transit allows for a measurement of the planet-star ratio-of-radii, which may be used to infer the planetary radius once the stellar radius has been determined.
-Multi-wavelength measurements may be used to retrieve a spectrum of the light being absorbed by the planetary atmosphere and thus a deduction of the molecular constituents (e.g. Tinetti et al. 2007).
-Timing of the eclipse minima and duration permits for the detection of other bodies in the system (Agol et al. 2005; Holman et al. 2005) and companion moons (Kipping 2009a,b).
-In recent years, various authors have published increasingly ingenious methods of characterizing exoplanets through transits, including thermal emission detections (Deming et al. 2006), spin-orbit alignment (Winn et al. 2005), oblateness measurements (Seager \& Hui 2002; Carter et al. 2010) and many more.
+Multi-wavelength measurements may be used to retrieve a spectrum of the light being absorbed by the planetary atmosphere and thus a deduction of the molecular constituents (e.g. \citealt{tin07}).
+Timing of the eclipse minima and duration permits for the detection of other bodies in the system \citep{ago05,hol05} and companion moons \citep{kip09a,kip09b}.
+In recent years, various authors have published increasingly ingenious methods of characterizing exoplanets through transits, including thermal emission detections \citep{dem06}, spin-orbit alignment \citep{win05} oblateness measurements \citep{sea02,car10} and many more.

-As we look for these small whispers of the exoplanet's nature, we are in fact examining the morphology of the transit lightcurve in increasing detail.
-It is therefore paramount that the methods for modeling these lightcurves are in the most precise form possible.
+As we look for these small whispers of the exoplanet's nature, we are in fact examining the morphology of the transit light-curve in increasing detail.
+It is therefore paramount that the methods for modeling these light-curves are in the most precise form possible.

-In this paper, we explore the effects of finite integration time on the transit lightcurve, or equivalently the act of temporal binning.
-Long-cadence (LC) data smears out the transit lightcurve signal into a broader shape which will lead to an erroneous retrieval of the system parameters, if unaccounted for.
+In this paper, we explore the effects of finite integration time on the transit light-curve, or equivalently the act of temporal binning.
+Long-cadence (LC) data smears out the transit light-curve signal into a broader shape which will lead to an erroneous retrieval of the system parameters, if unaccounted for.